eu90h/ascii-painter/README.md

 Known Bugs
 ----------
-* Error in saving and loading (this will be fixed VERY soon)
 * Error with room connector (don't use it for now, just paint a connection between them)

 Credits